-This is Volution Group’s statement on anti-slavery and human trafficking in accordance with the UK Modern Slavery Act 2015 and constitutes our statement for the financial year ending on 31 July 2019.
+This is Volution Group’s statement on anti-slavery and human trafficking in accordance with the UK Modern Slavery Act 2015 and constitutes our statement for the financial year ended 31 July 2021.

-Consistent with the principles set out in our Code of Conduct we prohibit forced labour, child labour, and discrimination within our supply chain.
-We ensure, as is reasonably practicable that our suppliers, where necessary, have controls in place to uphold our commitment to doing what we can to combat slavery and human trafficking.
+Consistent with the principles set out in our Code of Conduct, we prohibit forced labour, child labour, and discrimination within our supply chain.
+We ensure, as is reasonably practicable, that our suppliers have controls in place to uphold our commitment to combatting slavery and human trafficking.

-We take appropriate steps to ensure that there is no modern slavery or human trafficking in our supply chains, including:
+We take appropriate steps to endeavour to ensure that there is no modern slavery or human trafficking in our supply chains, including:

-- Requiring our current incumbent supply base to also declare their commitment and compliance to the principles set out in our Code of Conduct.
+- Requiring our current incumbent supply base to also declare their commitment and compliance to the principles set out in our Code of Conduct; and

 Volution Group also has robust recruitment processes, which include verifying the identity of each employee and their right to work in each country before commencing employment.
 All temporary workers are supplied through reputable recruitment agencies, which have been subject to thorough due diligence of their practices.